hypirion/clj-xchart/docs/tutorial.md

 `category-chart*`.
 The most famous type of category chart is probably the bar chart, but other variants exist.
-One difference between between XY-charts and category charts are their inputs: The X-axis of a category chart can either be numbers, dates or strings, whereas the X-axis of an XY-chart can only be numbers.
-Another difference is that the X-axis isn't "sorted", that is, if the X-axis is `[100 -20]`, then 100 will be rendered first, then -20.
+One difference between between XY-charts and category charts are their inputs: The X-axis of a category chart can either be numbers, dates or strings, whereas the X-axis of an XY-chart can only be numbers or dates.
+Another difference is that the X-axis isn't "sorted", nor will the deltas show up, that is, if the X-axis is `[100 -20]`, then 100 will be rendered first, then -20.
+If the X-axis were `[-20 -21 100]`, then the distance betweeen -20 and -21 is as large as the one between -21 to 100.

 Let's have a look at one: